niolabs/docs/docs/getting_started/locally.md

 Now that we have the n.io binary to run, we need a n.io project to run it against.
 You can obtain a n.io project template by cloning down the [Project Template repository](https://github.com/nioinnovation/project_template) or by using the n.io CLI.

+To clone the project template using CLI:

-To use the CLI, run `nio new first_project`.
-This will create a directory called `first_project` in your working directory containing a n.io project.
+1. Run `nio new first_project`.
+2. The `first_project` directory is created in your working directory containing the n.io project.

+To clone the project template using git:

-To use git to set up the project, you will need to clone the template and then initialize the submodules which contain the blocks:
+Clone the template and then initialize the submodules which contain the blocks by entering the following commands:

 ```
 git clone https://github.com/nioinnovation/project_template.git first_project